2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-Basics-With-Bioawk.md

 ```
 Bioawk code ~tastes~ is built similarly to Awk, but by using bioawk's built in tools, we can specify the filetype we are using with the following syntax, using FASTX as an example: `bioawk -c fastx`

-We will continue to FASTA/FASTQ files as an example moving forward.
+We will continue to use FASTA/FASTQ files as an example moving forward.
 As mentioned above, Bioawk has built in tooling to scan a file and "chunk" parts of the sequence file into their appropriate fields, the name of the sequence (`$name`), the sequence itself `($seq)`, comments about the sequence such as what the gene does, what chromosome it is on, etc. (`$comment`), and finally FASTQ files have an additional field for quality data about the sequence (`qual`).
 If we wanted to print the comments of all the sequences in a FASTA file, we could write the following:

 `$ bioawk -c fasta '{print $comment}' example.fasta`

-We can use Bioaw's built-in Awk functions to further split the comments into tabular data and print them with the following recipe:
+We can use Bioawk's built-in Awk functions to further split the comments into tabular data and print them with the following recipe:

 `$ bioawk -c fasta '{split($comment,a,"|"); print a}' example.fasta | head -n 10`